lchdl/jpeg_lite/README.md

 * Only supports Huffman encoded baseline DCT JPEGs.
 Progressive, arithmetic JPEGs are currently not supported.

 ## How to use
   Simply copy all the header and source files in your project folder.
+Detailed instructions are given in the header file (jpeg_lite.h)